promptfoo/promptfoo-docs/docs/getting-started.md

 Full setup and output [here](https://github.com/typpo/promptfoo/tree/main/examples/gpt-3.5-vs-4).

-### Automating output assessments
+### Automatically assess outputs

 The above examples create a table of outputs that can be manually reviewed.
-You also have the option of setting "expectations" that grade outputs on a pass/fail basis.
+By setting up "Expected Outputs", you can automatically grade outputs on a pass/fail basis.

-For more information on automating the assessment of outputs, see [Expected Outputs](/docs/configuration/expected-outputs).
+For more information on automatically assessing outputs, see [Expected Outputs](/docs/configuration/expected-outputs).